 Digital technologies are the top priorities for 2013

+Enterprises realise on average only 43 percent of technology's business potential, according to a global survey of CIOs by research firm Gartner.
+That number has to grow for IT to remain relevant in an increasingly digital world, the company says.
 The Gartner Executive Programmes report, "Hunting and Harvesting in a Digital World: The 2013 CIO Agenda," suggests that over the last 18 months, digital technologies — including mobile, analytics, big data, social and cloud — have reached a tipping point with business executives.
 Gartner analysts say there is no choice but to increase technology's potential in the enterprise, and this means evolving IT's strategies, priorities and plans beyond tending to the usual concerns as CIOs expect their 2013 IT budgets to be essentially flat for the fifth straight year.

 "Digital technologies provide a platform to achieve results, but only if CIOs adopt new roles and behaviours to find digital value," said Gartner group vice president Mark McDonald.
 "CIOs require a new agenda that incorporates hunting for new digital innovations and opportunities, and harvesting value from products, services and operations."